teivah/cracking/README.md

 Runner technique: second pointer moving slower or faster than the first one.
 E.g. a second pointer moving to 2 elements instead of 1

+**How to get the middle?
+Using the runner technique with a fast pointer moving 2 and a slow moving one**

 * Insert cost: head or tail O(1) otherwise O(n)
 * Delete cost: head or tail O(1) otherwise O(n)
 * Search cost: O(n)

 ## Hash table